covidestim/dbstan/README.md

 ## Get up and running

-1. Execute `init.sql`, which CREATEs a `"stanfit"` schema in your database and CREATEs all tables.
+1. Execute `init.sql` against your database, which CREATEs a `"stanfit"` schema in your database and CREATEs all tables.

 2. Make sure you can connect to the database using [`DBI::dbConnect()`][dbconnect].